alesbe/node-restserver/README.md

 I bundled the project in 2 docker containers, however **this project was made with learning purposes and is not maintained, do not use it in a real enviorment!**

 ### Download the source code
-Git clone the project or download the las version from [releases](https://github.com/alesbe/node-restserver/releases)
+Git clone the project or download the last version from [releases](https://github.com/alesbe/node-restserver/releases)

 ### Run the containers
 Cd into the project root folder, and do `docker-compose up`, this will pull the docker images and start them.